blissfuljuan/it342-g01-mid2425/journal.md

 What I'm still confused about:
 I'm still unsure about how to utilize Git properly, including staging, pushing, etc. There might be mistakes in the files I intended to stage.
 I hope I will learn how to turn this around soon.

+# June 13, 2025

+What I Learned today:
+Utilization of OAuth2 for projects.

+What I'm still confused about:
+How to consistently use them.